OriginChain docs

 06 · deploy

-Deploy — what the managed tier gives you.
+Deploy - what the managed configuration gives you.

-OriginChain is a managed SaaS — you do not run the substrate, we do.
-This page walks through what the managed tier provisions on your behalf, how to pick a region/tier, which add-ons unlock what, and what the wider topology looks like once it's live.
+OriginChain is a managed SaaS - you do not run the engine, we do.
+This page walks through what the managed configuration provisions on your behalf, how to pick a region/configuration, which add-ons unlock what, and what the wider topology looks like once it's live.

 Note for operators

 Most customers can skip ahead to provisioning.
-The architecture and topology sections below are mainly informational — relevant if you're on an Enterprise BYO-cloud variant where your team operates the box on infrastructure we don't own.
+The architecture and topology sections below are mainly informational - useful background on how your dedicated instance is laid out.

 Tenant architecture

-One EC2 instance per tenant — writer plus an optional sync follower in the same region — fronted by a per-tenant ACM wildcard cert and a single Argon2-hashed bearer.
+One managed instance per tenant - primary plus an optional sync replica in the same region - fronted by a per-tenant managed wildcard cert and a single hashed bearer token.
 No shared load balancer, no shared disk, no shared memory.
-The control plane (signup, billing, console) is global; the data plane never crosses the region you picked.
+Account & billing (signup, console) is global; your data stays in the region you pick.

 Sharding, replicas, and high availability are engine-level concerns, not infrastructure tricks.
-We do not orchestrate Kubernetes — there is nothing to schedule because there is one substrate per tenant.
+There is one managed engine per tenant - nothing extra to schedule.

-Enterprise Custom — BYO-cloud, HIPAA BAA, GDPR DPA, dedicated capacity by spec Per-contract terms.
+Enterprise Custom - HIPAA BAA, GDPR DPA, dedicated capacity by spec Per-contract terms, 99.99% SLA target.

-Pricing multiplier: Mumbai is the base price; every other region adds 1.15× on compute and storage to cover cross-region operational overhead.
+Pricing multiplier: the home region is the base price; every other region adds 1.15× on compute and storage to cover cross-region operational overhead.

 Selecting add-ons

-Base tiers ship with the core substrate, single-row CAS, boolean FTS, and sealed-segment PITR.
+Base configurations ship with the core engine, single-row CAS, boolean FTS, and continuous-archive PITR.
 Everything else is an opt-in monthly add-on you can add or remove any time.
 See /pricing#addons for line-item costs.

 SQL Pro